DusanKasan/Knapsack/README.md

 ```

 #### first(bool $convertToCollection = false) : mixed|Collection
 Returns first value in the collection or throws ItemNotFound if the collection is empty.
-If possible, converts return value to Collection.
+If $convertToCollection is true and the return value is a collection (array|Traversable) an instance of Collection will be returned.
 ```php
 Collection::from([1, 2, 3])->first(); //1
 ```